 - 1. Use the hardware location chart to determine where to install the redundant ac power switch in the rack.
 The redundant ac power switch can be installed horizontally in a rack slot or vertically in one of the side slots of the rack. - 2.
-Position the four "C" clips in the rack's mounting bar.
-See Figure 13.
+Position the four "C" clips in the rack's mounting bar, as shown in Figure 22 on page 41.

-Figure 13.
+Figure 22.
 Positioning the clips

 3. Position the redundant ac power switch in the rack first, pushing the cables through to the front of the rack.
-Mount in place using the four M6 screws.
-See Figure 14.
+Mount in place, as shown in Figure 23, using the four M6 screws.

-Figure 14.
+Figure 23.
 Positioned in rack